LoserCheems/WonderfulMatrices/examples/finetuning/README.md

-# Instructions to train Doge-Instruct
+# Instructions for fine-tuning Doge to Doge-Instruct

 We build the Doge-Instruct by first SFT on [SmolTalk](https://huggingface.co/datasets/HuggingFaceTB/smoltalk) and then DPO on [UltraFeedback Binarized](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized).